DimalshaKavindi/DimalshaKavindi/README.md

 <div align="center">

- 🌱 I’m currently learning **AI**

  💻 Studies at University of Ruhuna

- 🌟 I'm particularly interested in web development, mobile app development, and data science.
-I enjoy exploring new technologies and continuously improving my skillset.
+ 🌟 I'm particularly interested in web development, mobile app development, and UI/UX.
+I enjoy exploring new technologies and continuously improving my skillset

+ 💬 Ask me about **MERN**

+ 📫 How to reach me **dimalshakavindi2020@gmail.com**

  </div>